peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

-When a child zone is known to exist in another namespace, and when that other namespace is intended for use with the DNS, a delegation to nowhere MAY be provisioned in the global DNS namespace to signal that the private namespace exists.
+When a child zone is known to exist in another namespace, and when that other namespace is intended for use with the DNS, a delegation to nowhere MAY be provisioned in the parent zone to signal that the child zone exists in some other namespace.
+In such circumstances the parent zone MAY be the root zone, or any other zone.

-A secure delegation to nowhere MAY be provisioned in the global DNS namespace if the child zone exists in another namespace and the keys used for signing in the child zone are known to the administrator of the parent zone.
+A secure delegation to nowhere MAY be provisioned if the keys used for signing in the child zone are known to the administrator of the parent zone.
 In the case where different child zones are known to exist in multiple, separately-administered namespaces, a secure delegation MUST NOT be used.

-A delegation to nowhere MAY be provisioned in any zone.

-The use of a delegation to nowhere in this document is described for DNS resource records, queries and responses using the IN class only.
-Use of this mechanism using other classes is not addressed by this specification.
+The use of a delegation to nowhere in this document is described for the IN class only.
+Use of this mechanism in other classes is not addressed by this specification.

-The namespace used by the DNS is also used by other, different name resolution protocols.
-In some cases, those name resolution protocols are anchored in a specific domain that is reserved for their use, and hence not used in the DNS.
-Examples of such reservations are the LOCAL top-level domain reserved for use by Multicast DNS
-{{?RFC6762}} and the ALT top-level domain reserved use by non-DNS resolution protocols {{?RFC9476}}.
+Name resolution protocols other than the DNS are also used by some systems, for names that are syntactically equivalent to domain names in the DNS.
+In some cases, names resolved by those non-DNS protocols are anchored in a specific domain that is consequently reserved for their use in the DNS, to avoid name collisions.
+Examples of such reservations in the DNS are the LOCAL top-level domain reserved for use by Multicast DNS {{?RFC6762}} and the ALT top-level domain reserved use in general for non-DNS resolution protocols {{?RFC9476}}.
 Domains that are not intended for use with the DNS as their resolution protocol SHOULD NOT be provisioned in the DNS as delegations to nowhere, since there is no DNS namespace ambiguity that such a configuration could help with.

 # Examples